 After issuance the terms of warrants may be modified throughout the warrant life.
-At the time of the modification the warrant is valued under the new terms immediately preceding and immediately after the modification using the Black-Scholes option pricing model.
+At the time of the modification the warrant is valued under the new terms immediately preceding and immediately after the modification using the Black-Scholes Option Pricing Model.
 The incremental value in the warrants issued as compensation for services is added to warrant equity and a warrant modification expense is recorded in profit or loss.

 When the share price of the Company is at or below the strike price of any warrant that has been issued, warrants may expire unexercised.
-When warrants expire unexercised the carrying of the expired warrants are transferred from the warrant account within equity to share capital in order to transfer the portion of the original proceeds of equity financings that were allocated to warrants that were issued back to share capital on the date that the warrants expire.
+When warrants expire unexercised the carrying of the expired warrants remain in the warrant reserve balance and are not transferred from the warrant account within equity to share capital.

-f) Flow-Through Shares
+g) Flow-Through Shares